awsdocs/amazon-rds-user-guide/doc_source/CHAP_BestPractices.md

 **Memory**

 + Freeable Memory – How much RAM is available on the DB instance, in megabytes\.
+The red line in the Monitoring tab metrics is marked at 75% for CPU, Memory and Storage Metrics\.
+If instance memory consumption frequently crosses that line, then this indcates that you should check your workload or upgrade your instance\.

 +  Swap Usage – How much swap space is used by the DB instance, in megabytes\.